akoblentz/sguil-monitor/README.md

 The service can be controlled with standard upstart commands:
 `service sguil-monitor command`
-The service should start and stop in lockstep with the mysql service.
+The service should start and stop in lockstep with the mysql service, it is also set to auto respawn forever in case of crash.